NMCT/mct-design/content/international/bachelor-creative-tech-ai/content/_index.md

     hyperlink: https://www.howest.be/en/programmes/bachelor/creative-technologies-and-artificial-intelligence

-cover: AndreiLavrenov_OfficeWindow02.jpg
+cover: YerlDeblauwe_Tequila.jpg
-poster: internationals.jpeg
+poster: YerlDeblauwe_Tequila.jpg
 # caption: "International students from Asia, Africa, North and South America as well as Europe have studied at MCT before!"
-caption: "Internship in Kazachstan - Andrei Lavrenov"
+caption: "Exchanges between partner universities - like TEC Monterrey, Mexico - work both ways!"

 quote: "Broaden your horizon and study in English at the Bachelor of Creative Technologies & AI!"
 introtext: